Did you miss an Expo presentation? No problem, all the presentations from past Expos are available to watch on video.Watch More Expo Videos

 Yes, unless we sell out.
 If we do, it will be explicitly stated on our website.
 We did sell out last year, so be sure to purchase your tickets as soon as they go on sale.

 Is there parking at the Expo?

 Yes!
 There are two large parking garages in the area.
 The Mission Bay Conference Center (Expo venue) has its own attached multilevel garage.
-Parking is $3.75 per hour or $30 per day (7+ hours).
+Detailed information and parking structure maps for the Mission Bay Conference Center can be found here.

 I don't see Jane Goodall on the schedule.
 Will she be in attendance this year?

 No, Dr. Jane Goodall joins the Wildlife Conservation Expo biannually and will not be in attendance this year.

 Yes, there will be snacks and drinks available for purchase all day inside Mission Bay Conference Center’s café until 4:00pm.
 A boxed lunch will be available for purchase for $15 at the event (vegan and vegetarian options available).
 Lunch will be available from 12:30-1:30pm.
 Please note that the café can get overwhelmed at peak meal hours.